intechstudio/grid-documentation/docs/guides/guide/how-to-grid-editor/2-configure-control-elements.md

 ---
-title: Configure control elements
-description: Change the encoder to relative, buttons to toggle and potmeters to different range
+title: "The Configuration panel"
+description: Often used practices and tools explained
+slug: editor-102
 ---

 import ImageLightbox from '@site/src/general-layout-components/ImageLightbox';